Skip to main content

 I don’t play an instrument or sing.
 Can I still take the Entrance Test?

 We try to accommodate students of many types, including those with unusual musical backgrounds.
-However, every student at UCC has to take part in performance courses and we need to establish that you would be capable of doing that.
+However, every student at UCC must take part in performance courses and we need to establish that you would be capable of doing that.
 If you are unsure whether your experience is suitable, please contact music@ucc.ie to discuss your situation with a member of staff.

 What type of music should I perform?